 How Much Protein is in Oatmeal?

 In fact, many different types of oats that are used to cook oatmeal.
-The most common being steel cut oats, rolled oats and quick oats, but the list does not stop there.
+The most common are steel-cut oats, rolled oats, and quick oats, but the list does not stop there.

 A standard serving of oatmeal is a half-cup of dry oats.
 When the portion is measured dry, it has around 5.9 grams of protein.

 When cooked, half cup of dry oats turns into a full cup of tasty and nutritious cooked oatmeal.
-If you eat the oatmeal as it is, you will be able to get only around 5.9 grams of high quality plant based protein.
+If you eat the oatmeal as it is, there is only 5.9 grams of high-quality plant-based protein.

 Is this possible?
 Let us try and have a look at ways to increase protein in oatmeal.